transifex/transifex-swift/README.md

   the app.

-The above files can even include a dummy string with the same translation in each language, even marked as 'Do not translate'.
-As long as there is at least one string localized in each language, this is enough for the iOS localization engine to use the correct language as the custom bundle's preferred localization.
+The above files can even include a dummy string with the same translation in each language (even marked as 'Do not translate' in case of the String Catalog).

+If there is at least one string localized in each language, this is enough for the iOS localization engine to use the correct language as the custom bundle's preferred localization.

-Chances are your application already contains one of the aforementioned files with at least one localized string in every supported language, so no extra steps are required.
+Chances are your application already contains one of those files with at least one localized string in every supported language, so no extra steps are required.

 If you are facing issues even after adding those files, make sure you clean and rebuild the project.